Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Conclusions and Outlook

-We opened our study with a description of the difficulties faced by giant impact models, and explained how these difficulties are resolved within the capture scenario, a possibility that could have arisen from the dissociation of a double asteroid encountered by Pluto \citep{Agnor}.
-We then analysed the orbital evolution of the Pluto–Charon system after Charon’s capture into a Pluto-bound orbit.
-Assigning to Pluto and Charon initial rotation rates typical of asteroids of comparable size, we deduced that, most probably, Charon was captured in a highly inclined and retrograde orbit with respect to the Solar system angular momentum.
-Charon, while descending due to the braking tidal torque from the tides on Pluto, reversed the rotation of Pluto within a few Myr.
-The initial rotation rate $\Omega$ of Pluto has opposite sign to the positively defined mean motion $n$ (Figure \ref{Figure_1}) in the proposed scenario.
-The initial prograde orbit of Charon is less likely, given the narrowness of the parameter space between the loci of stable synchronous states and zero rotation in Figure \ref{Figure_1}.
-These initial configurations ensured Charon's tidal orbital migration inward, contrary to the commonly assumed concept of outward migration.
-Within the proposed inward-migration regime, we studied, both analytically and numerically, the orbital and rotational evolution of Pluto and Charon.
+The initial prograde orbit of Charon is, within the tidal-descent scenario, less likely, given the narrowness of the parameter space between the loci of stable synchronous states and zero rotation (Figure \ref{Figure_1}).
+These initial configurations ensured Charon's tidal orbital inward migration, contrary to the commonly assumed concept of outward migration.
+We studied, both analytically and numerically, the orbital and rotational evolution of Pluto and Charon in the proposed inward-migration regime.
 Due to the relatively large Charon-to-Pluto mass ratio, this evolution drives the system toward the current tidal synchronisation state across a wide range of parameters.\\

-Tidally evolving from outside inward rather than inside outward, Pluto and Charon experienced substantially weaker tidal heating than in the case of outward-migration.
-As can be seen, e.g., in Figure \ref{fig:1to1}d, the values of dissipated power are ranging in the interval $\unit[2-9]{TW}$ for Pluto and up to $\unit[8]{TW}$ for Charon, corresponding to a specific heating of the ice shells on the order of $\unit[10^{-9}-10^{-8}]{W\;kg^{-1}}$.
-This is roughly $100$ times less than in the case of outward migration with the same internal structure.
-Along with the lower tidal dissipation, the inward migration scenario predicts lower tidal stresses than the outward migration case, offering an explanation for the present-day lack of tidally-generated fractures \citep{Rhoden}.
+In comparison with the more commonly considered case of tidal recession, the tidally-approaching Pluto-Charon binary experiences substantially weaker tidal heating.
+As can be seen in Figure \ref{fig:1to1}d, for example, the values of dissipated power are ranging in the interval $\unit[2-9]{TW}$ for Pluto and up to $\unit[8]{TW}$ for Charon, corresponding to a specific heating rate of the ice shells on the order of $\unit[10^{-9}-10^{-8}]{W\;kg^{-1}}$.
+This is at least an order of magnitude less than would be required for melting the ice and roughly $100$ times less than would be generated in the case of outward migration with the same internal structure.
+Along with lower tidal dissipation, the inward-migration scenario also predicts lower tidal stresses, offering an explanation for the present-day absence of tidally generated fractures \citep{Rhoden}.